qcif/data-curator/.github/ISSUE_TEMPLATE.md

 ### Your Environment
 > Include details about the environment you experienced the problem - this will help us fix the bug quicker.

-* Data Curator version 0.Y.Z
+* Data Curator version: 0.Y.Z
-* Operating System and version e.g. macOS High Sierra 10.13.1 or Windows 7
+* Operating System and version: e.g. macOS High Sierra 10.13.1